-Competency hearing set for Ohioan suspected of killing women
+Ohio suspect in women's slayings found competent for trial

-ASHLAND, Ohio (AP) — A man suspected of killing several women in Ohio is scheduled for a competency hearing as his attorneys argue that he’s not guilty of murder and other charges because he’s insane.
+ASHLAND, Ohio (AP) — A man suspected of killing several women in Ohio was found competent Friday to stand trial in connection with two of the deaths but is expected to undergo further evaluations as his attorneys pursue an insanity defense.

-The hearing via video conference was scheduled Friday in Ashland County court for 40-year-old Shawn Grate.
+An Ashland County judge made the competency finding based on a December evaluation of 40-year-old Shawn Grate.

-Lawyers pursuing the insanity defense recently asked the judge to order an evaluation of Grate to determine if he is competent to stand trial.
+His attorneys argue that he is not guilty of murder and other charges because he’s insane.
+In connection with that claim, he is slated to be evaluated again by an independent doctor and by the diagnostic center that did the initial competency report.

 Most Read Stories